olvaffe/olv-notes/systems/networks/wireguard.md

       - it then remembers the src addr as the current endpoint of the peer
     - it checks if the src addr of the ip packet is on `allowed-ips` of the peer to accept the ip packet
+- persistent keepalive
+  - when a host has a dynamic ip or is behind firewall, a remote peer might not able to send data to the host after a long pause
+    - this is because the host might have changed ip but the remote peer still considers the old ip as the endpoint of the host
+    - or the firewall might no lnoger consider the connection "established" and drop the data
+  - by configuring `persistent-keepalive` on the host, the host sends data to the remote peer periodically
+    - when the host changes ip, the remote peer is made aware of the new ip
+    - the firewall will consider the connection "established"

 ## Protocol